Old Carpet Factory: Current use

-From the late 20th century onward, the house became an unofficial art residency by hosting and supporting projects of artists such as Sebastien Tellier, Ariel Kalma, Margherita Chiarva, and Gorkem Sen, the inventor of yaybahar.
+From the late 20th century onward, the house became an unofficial art residency by hosting and supporting projects of artists such as Sébastien Tellier, Ariel Kalma, Margherita Chiarva, and Gorkem Sen, the inventor of yaybahar.

 Currently, the mansion houses both a music recording studio and an art residency founded by curator Ekaterina Juskowski, who commissioned site-specific art installations, such as a mural (2023) by Holly Biorklund and a multi-media installation "Moonshine Bar," 2024 by Egill Sæbjörnsson.

 The house can host up to twelve people.

 John La Farge's arch constructed in the 1950s featuring Giorgios Vogiatzakis' artwork "Curcuma Sun and Moon," 2016.

 In popular culture

 A pulp-noir novel "De les kouventa / Δε λες κουβέντα" (“Athens Undocumented”) by French-Greek writer Makis Malafekas describes the events at the Old Carpet Factory house with one of the centre characters drawn from Stephan Colloredo-Mansfeld.

-"Power of Power" EP by Sebastien Tellier and the Mind Gamers was partially composed and recorded at the Old Carpet studio with the promotional video featuring the residence and Hydra island.
+"Power of Power" EP by Sébastien Tellier and the Mind Gamers was partially composed and recorded at the Old Carpet studio with the promotional video featuring the residence and Hydra island.

 Exhibition celebrating 100 years since the mansion was used as a carpet weaving factory was hosted at the house and open to the public in the summer of 2024.
 The exhibition showcased the antique carpet made in the mansion by Nicholas Soutzoglou in 1924 alongside woven works by Helen Marden and Dimitrios Antonitsis.

 Art book "The Warp of Time" written by curator and researcher Ekaterina Juskowski recounts the history of the mansion, its owners and features contributions by several artists and writers.